 The Republic has historically been affected by a variety of natural disasters, including floods and droughts.
 Natural disasters such as floods may lead to casualties, the destruction of crops and livestock, the outbreak of waterborne disease and the destruction of infrastructure, such as roads and bridges.
 Droughts may negatively affect the supply of agricultural commodities, the food supply in general and the generation of hydroelectric power.
 During 2010 and 2011, the Republic experienced a series of floods in certain areas which resulted in the destruction of infrastructure, crops and loss of human life and livestock.
 In addition, during 2015 and 2016, some parts of South Africa experienced severe drought conditions that resulted in a significant contraction in agriculture, and the price of staple foods, such as maize and soybeans, rose substantially while water sources dried up.
-As a result of this drought, growth in the agriculture, forestry and fishing sector was impacted by a decrease in value added of 6.1% and 7.8% in 2015 and 2016, respectively, in comparison to growth in value added of 21.9% in 2017.
-More recently, an ongoing drought in the Western Cape region, which is a key producer wheat and contributes more than 22% of agriculture, forestry and fishing value added to the economy, is expected to restrict sector growth in 2018.
-In addition, drought conditions continue to place extreme strain on the supply of water to nearly four million people in the city of Cape Town as well as in smaller towns in the Northern Cape, Eastern Cape and Western Cape, as well as Nelson Mandela Bay metropolitan municipality.
-The drought has been classified as a national disaster by the National Disaster Management Centre and the National Government has provisionally allocated R6 billion in 2018/2019 for drought relief in several provinces through the provision of assistance to the water sector and public investment projects.
-Expenditures associated with natural disaster relief efforts may adversely affect the Republic's
+As a result of this drought, growth in the agriculture, forestry and fishing sector was impacted by a decrease in value added of 6.1% and 7.8% in 2015 and 2016, respectively, in comparison to growth in value added of 21.1% in 2017.
+However, as a result of erratic weather conditions and severe drought in certain areas of the country as well as protracted debate around land reform, the growth in value added in the agriculture, forestry and fishing sector again declined by 4.8% in 2018 and by 13.2% in the first quarter of 2019 due to a further decline in the wine grape harvest, the postponement of the citrus fruit harvest to the second quarter of 2019 and a much lower domestic maize harvest compared to the prior year.

+In addition, in 2018 severe drought conditions in the Western Cape resulted in strain on the supply of water to nearly four million people in the city of Cape Town as well as in smaller towns in the Northern Cape, Eastern Cape and Western Cape, as well as Nelson Mandela Bay metropolitan municipality.
+The drought was classified as a national disaster by the National Disaster Management Centre and the National Government allocated R6 billion in 2018/2019 for drought relief in several provinces through the provision of assistance to the water sector and public investment projects.
+Expenditures associated with natural disaster relief efforts may adversely affect the Republic's budgetary position and, as a result, may impair its ability to service the Notes.

-Although agriculture, forestry and fishing accounts for 2.6% of South Africa's GDP, its economy nevertheless remains vulnerable to natural disasters such as floods and drought.
+Although agriculture, forestry and fishing accounts for 2.4% of South Africa's gross value added, its economy nevertheless remains vulnerable to natural disasters such as floods and drought.
 While South Africa has taken measures to reduce the impact of climate change, any natural disasters or other effects associated with climate change could have a material adverse effect on South Africa's economy and its future growth prospects.